Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Numerical results

 Here $n_i$ and $n_j$ are particle densities at different sites.
 The numerical evaluation of $S (q)$ efficiently shows the transition across $V=2$ through the different scaling behaviors.
 The exponent of scaling for $S(q)$ is extracted numerically for $V<2$ and $V>2$.
 One can extract this scaling exponent as a function of $q$, written as:

 We denote the $q \to 0$ limit of this quantity as $\epsilon = \epsilon(q) |_{q \to 0}$.
 We refer to Fig.(\ref{fig:ExDer}) for a demonstration of the results.
 For, $V<2$ we get $\epsilon \sim 1$, implying a $c=1$ CFT with linear density correlation.
 For, $V>2$ the ground state has domain walls, separating particle and hole like regions.
 This phase jumps to a $\epsilon \sim 2$ scaling across the $V=2$ point.
-This is what we had predicted from our analytical model which had manifest Carroll invariance.
+This is what we had predicted from our analytical Carroll model.

-One may ask if this the only way $\epsilon=2$ can appear or whether this is conclusive proof of appearance of conformal Carroll symmetries at PS.
-From the limit to get to PS, it is obvious that the system has an emergent Carroll symmetry at that exact point, looking at the Hamiltonian.
+From the limit to get to PS, it is obvious looking at the Hamiltonian that the system has an emergent Carroll symmetry at that exact point.
 We have now demonstrated from an independent numerical analysis that the density-density correlations lead to $\epsilon=2$, matching the prediction of the Carroll model.

-Let us point to yet another rather intriguing result.
+We now provide further evidence for this emergent symmetry.
 As mentioned in passing above \eqref{car-del}, our Carroll model has an infinite dimensional {\em supertranslation} invariance.
 This leads to an infinite vacuum degeneracy of the continuum model.
 In the lattice model probed by our numerics, we see the emergence of this vacuum degeneracy.
-The interested reader is pointed to the supplementary material for more details on this.
+The interested reader is pointed to the Supplementary Material \cite{Suppl} for more details on this.

-Our analysis is also successful in identifying another special feature of the $V=2$ point: a divergent compressibility ($\kappa$), which is the benchmark of a PS region \cite{japaninstability, Lewen2021, Moreno, Batrouni}.
+We also identify another special feature of the $V=2$ point: a divergent compressibility ($\kappa$), which is the benchmark of a PS region \cite{japaninstability, Lewen2021, Moreno, Batrouni}.
 It is just a way of re-affirming the $K \to \infty$ limit taken on the LL theory using compressibility as a parameter \cite{GiamarchiB}.
-We compute $\kappa$ for a system of length L with ground state energy $E_0$, where by definition:
+We compute $\kappa$ for a system of length $L$ with ground state energy $E_0$, where by definition:

 The quantity $\mathcal{E}$ is defined as $E_0/L$.
 We denote $n=\sum_j \langle n_j \rangle/L$ as the filling of the system, where $\langle \dots \rangle$ signifies a ground state expectation value.
 The total number of particles is $N=\sum_j n_j$.
 The reader may have a look at Fig.(\ref{fig:Compr}) for the results.